deigott/iot/README.md

 - **kubectl:** The command-line tool for interacting with Kubernetes clusters.
 - **Linux:** The operating system used for setting up the virtual machines and running various components.

-Now that we're familiar with the tools and technologies, let's proceed with the project journey.
+Now that we have a basic understanding of the tools and technologies, let's delve into the project details.

-## Setting the Stage
-...